LMS-Community/slimserver/HTML/README.txt

 	Owner: N/A
 	Description: Just a stylesheet - everything else is EN.

+Classic:
+	Owner: SlimDevices
+	Description: This is the previous Official skin for SlimServer

 Dark:
 	Owner: N/A
 	Description: Minimal changes - different icons than Default.